Nominee shareholders in Thailand: risks and consequences for foreign investors

 A comprehensive overview of the strict prohibition on nominee structures in Thailand and its legal implications for foreign investors

-Foreign investors wishing to set up a business in Thailand are often confronted with a particular structure known as a “nominee shareholder in Thailand”.
-A nominee mechanism involves a Thai citizen who holds assets, shares, or ownership rights in their own name on behalf of another party, typically a foreigner, without exercising actual control or bearing economic risk or benefit from those assets.
-Although clearly a quick and effective way of complying with the mandatory local control requirement, such an arrangement is in fact directly prohibited by law in Thailand.
+A nominee mechanism involves a Thai citizen who holds assets, shares, or ownership rights in their own name on behalf of another party, typically a foreigner, without exercising actual control or bearing economic risk or receiving benefit from those assets.
+Although this arrangement clearly provides a quick and effective way to comply with the mandatory local control requirement, Thai law directly prohibits it.

 Foreign business activities in Thailand are governed by the Foreign Business Act B.E.
 2542.
 The use of nominee shareholders to circumvent these regulations is a clear violation of the law and may result in civil, administrative, and criminal penalties for both the foreign investor and the nominee.
 This practice is not considered a legal grey area or a matter of regulatory discretion, it is a direct offence that can jeopardize the company’s operations, potentially leading to its forced closure and other serious consequences.

 Thailand’s Ministry of Commerce is launching a new system called IBAS to better detect nominee businesses violating the Foreign Business Act.
 The tool will integrate data from multiple government agencies for more effective enforcement.
-Thousands of high-risk companies have already been flagged for further investigation.
-The goal is to prevent violations before they cause economic harm.

 Table of Contents